bay3s/auto-dr/readme.md

 - The meat of the logic and implementation resides in the [auto_dr/randomization](https://github.com/bay3s/auto-dr/tree/main/auto_dr/randomization) folder.
 - The [Randomizer](https://github.com/bay3s/auto-dr/blob/main/auto_dr/randomization/randomizer.py) class wraps parallelized environments and adjusts their entropy depending on the performance of the agent.
 - A fairly custom environment setup is required (such as this one for [2D-Navigation](https://github.com/bay3s/auto-dr/blob/main/auto_dr/envs/point_robot/navigation_env.py)) which includes clear definitions for parameter bounds and values.
-- In the 2D-Navigation environment where the agent's goal is to reach a specific point, the environment parameterization is progressively updated by widening the range of possible goal states as agent performance improves.
+- In the 2D-Navigation environment where the agent's goal is to reach a specific point, the environment parameterization is progressively updated by widening the range of possible goal states (plotted below) as agent performance improves.
-- The plots below show the progressive changes in environment parameterization resulting from the application of ADR on the 2D-Navigation Environment.

 *Parameter Bounds*